Honey2110/TASK_BOOK_MANAGEMENT/README.md

 Standard (6 months)
 Premium (12 months)

+# NOTE:
-# NOTE: dates will be in format mm/dd/yyyy
+Dates will be in format mm/dd/yyyy

 If the subscription date is 01/08/22 and Subscription type is Standard the valid till date will be 01/02/23